 Activity - Teachers assist in creating data folders Activity Type Begin Date End Date Resour ce Assigne d Source Of Funding Staff Responsible Teachers will assist students in creating individual data folders.
 The contents of the folder will travel with the student from year to year.
-Academic Support 08/01/2016 06/04/2021 \$3000 State Funds Principal, Assistant Beginning in kindergarten, this folder will be electronic in format, as part of Program, Principal, · · · · Professional Technology account.
+Academic Support 08/01/2016 06/04/2021 \$3000 State Funds Principal, Assistant Beginning in kindergarten, this folder will be electronic in format, as part of Program, Principal, our 1:1 initiative, and will be stored in the individual students' Google Professional Technology account.
 Learning Coordinator, Classroom Teachers

-Activity - Data Warehouse Activity Type Ŭ End Date Resour ce Assign ed Staff Responsible Teachers will access the warehouse and create their own data wall.
+Activity - Data Warehouse Activity Type Begin Date End Date Resour ce Assign ed Source Of Funding Staff Responsible Teachers will access the warehouse and create their own data wall.
 Using the provided template, teachers will create and update a data wall three times a year to coincide with NWEA Technology, Professional Learning 05/20/16 06/03/20 \$0 No Funding Required Principal, Asst.
 Principal, Technology Coordinator Classroom Teachers